ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 After installation, open your project workspace.
 You might get the following warning when building:
 `Use Legacy Swift Language Version” (SWIFT_VERSION) is required to be configured correctly for targets which use Swift.
 Use the [Edit > Convert > To Current Swift Syntax…] menu to choose a Swift version or use the Build Settings editor to configure the build setting directly.`
 This is caused if CocoaPods does not update the Swift version in the Pods project.
-To fix, select the Pods project and the OpenWhisk target.
+To fix, select the Pods project and the {{site.data.keyword.openwhisk}} target.
 Go to Build Settings and change the setting `Use Legacy Swift Language Version` to `no`.
 Alternatively, you can add the following post installation instructions at the end of you Podfile:

 ```ruby
 post_install do |installer|